Using Public WiFi Safely (Do’s and Don’ts)

 If you are unfamiliar with any new networks that you want to connect to... always proceed with caution.
 If you think airports or hotel lobbies are safer, think again.
 Wherever there is a public WiFi system set-up, it's like a moth to a flame, cyberattacks are most likely to happen in these spaces.
 Through a WiFi sniffing device (Packet Analyzer), a hacker can easily see what’s happening on a network, even in seemingly safe places like airports and hotels.

-Kaspersky who are experts in cybersecurity talks about the main dangers that lurk in public WiFi networks in this video below:
+Kaspersky who are experts in cybersecurity talks about the main dangers that lurk in public WiFi networks in a recent video.